Kew Gardens Trip – April 2017

 Sandra Dewar enjoyed Kew’s peaceful surroundings and told me that she really enjoyed the 1:1 time with Elvette as they drifted around the gardens.

-I must finally say that everyone on Kew trip were blossoming with enthusiasm for the trip and we planted a seed for future visits!
+I must finally say that everyone on the Kew trip was blossoming with enthusiasm for the trip and we planted a seed for future visits!